instrumentisto/rust-incubator/4_backend/4_3_api/README.md

 This approach, however, __suffers from lacking [API] schema__, and so, makes it hard to build a rich ecosystem around with ready-to-use tooling (or connect with existing ones).
 Fortunately, this is easily solved by using a concrete [RPC specification][3] on top of [REST] conventions, and following it strictly.

-For more information about [REST], read through the following articles:
+For more information about [REST], read through:
 - [Tyler Charboneau: What’s the Difference Between RPC and REST?][111]